RISC-OS-Community/CodingOnRISC-OS/doc/RISCOSCodingMeetingsIdeas.md

 * How to use Jeffrey's SMP library
 * Building RISC OS Operating System
   * How to create RISC OS ROM (Robert Sprowson)
+* Introduction to Simon Willcocks C kernel (Simon Willcocks)
-* Introduction to Simon's Wilson C kernel?
+* Introduction to Simon Wilson Mesa/OpenGL port (Simon Wilson?)
+* Introduction to Khronos Driver (https://www.riscosports.co.uk/raspberrypi/) (TBD)
 * Using ARM NEON instructions in BBC BASIC
 * Using ARM NEON instructions in C
 * Using Dynamic Linking in Lua